-Roll-form drive in rack is the preferred storage rack for light and medium storage due to its bolt-less design and lighter overall weight.
+Roll form drive in pallet rack is the preferred storage rack for light duty and medium duty storage due to its boltless shelving design and lighter overall weight.

-Structural drive in rack is preferred for heavier loads when storing loads that weigh 1,500 lbs. or more.
+Structural drive in pallet rack is preferred for heavier loads when the storage density weighs 1,500 lbs. or more.
 Structural drive in rack is made from hot rolled c-channel structural steel.
 It uses additional hardware (nuts and bolts) for assembly.
-It is inherently heavier, stronger and can hold heavier loads than roll-form rack.
-It is more impact resistant than roll-form rack.
+It is inherently heavier, stronger and can hold heavier loads than roll form rack.
+It is more impact resistant than roll form rack.

-While roll-form drive in rack is the rack of choice for light and medium storage, structural rack is often the preferred solution for higher density applications.
+While roll form storage rack is the rack of choice for light duty and medium duty storage, structural rack is often the preferred solution for higher density applications.
 Structural racks are thicker and the heavier construction offers improved resistance to impact from forklifts entering and exiting the racks.

-You should consider using structural drive in racks:
+You should consider using structural drive in pallet racks:

 - When heavier capacities (1,500 lbs or more per shelf) are being stored.

 - When storing traditionally heavy and bulky items such as plywood, lumber, pipe, bar stock, steel sheets and coils, sheetrock, etc.